usharesoft/appcenter-docs/admin/en/source/pages/upgrade/migrating-to38.rst

 		# rm /tmp/USER_DATA/db_backup_3.7.sql
 		# rm /tmp/USER_DATA/uforge-export.ldif

 	9. If you have customized the UI you will need to follow these additional steps before migration to 3.8.
-This step applies to all the customization files in ``/var/opt/UShareSoft/uforge-client/gwt/uforge/templates`` (as decribed in), as well as ``config.xml``, ``forge-config.xml``, and css directory (in case of css customisation):
+This step applies to all the customization files in ``/var/opt/UShareSoft/uforge-client/gwt/uforge/templates`` (as decribed in), as well as ``config.xml``, ``forge-config.xml``, and css directory (in case of css customisation).
+Do the following on <target_ui>:

 		a) rsync the customised files from the UI node of the source UForge AppCenter to the UI node of the target AppCenter.
 		b) Edit file forge-config.xml, line